Architecture

 Pipeline

-Section titled “Pipeline”The biometric pipeline processes images through a sequence of composable, dict-in/dict-out stages:
+Section titled “Pipeline”The biometric pipeline processes images through a sequence of composable, dict-in/dict-out stages.
+Required stages run on every request; optional stages (marked [optional]) are present only when the corresponding ONNX model file exists at startup.

 Each stage is a pure function with no shared mutable state.
-The pipeline runner manages a context dict (request metadata, routing, accumulated results) while each stage receives only the payload keys it requires — stages never see the full context.
+The pipeline runner manages a context dict that accumulates results; each stage receives only the payload keys it declares — stages never see the full context.
 Stages are connected via async queues and run by a generic queue runner.
-No raw imagery is persisted to disk — images exist in volatile memory only during processing.
+Raw imagery is held in volatile memory only during pipeline processing and is never written to disk.

 Vector Store